mcolyer/hacklet/README.md

 # Hacklet

-A daemon, written in ruby, for controlling the [Modlet] (smart) outlet.
+A library, written in Ruby, for controlling the [Modlet] (smart) outlet.

-If you haven't heard of the modlet before, it's a smart outlet cover which allows you to convert any outlet into your house into a smart outlet.
+If you haven't heard of the Modlet before, it's a smart outlet cover which allows you to convert any outlet into your house into a smart outlet.
 This means that you can control whether a plug is on or off and you can also determine how much energy it's using.

-There are alot of other similar products but this is the first one that I've see that costs $50 and includes control as well as monitoring of the independent sockets.
+There are alot of other similar products but this is the first one that I've see that [costs $50][amazon] and includes control as well as monitoring of the independent sockets.

 ## Why